MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Review the security baseline** for [Azure Front Door](/security/benchmark/azure/baselines/azure-front-door-security-baseline).
 >
+> - **Protect the backend servers**.
+Front end acts as the single point of ingress to the application.
-> - **Protect the backend servers by removing direct internet access**.
-Use Front Door's capability to use Azure Private Link to access application origin.
+>   Use Front Door's capability to use Azure Private Link for accessing application origin.
 Private Links create segmentation and avoid the need for the backends to expose public IPs/endpoints.
 For more information, see [Secure your Origin with Private Link in Azure Front Door Premium](/azure/frontdoor/private-link).
+>
+>   Make the host name used by Front Door known to the backend services so that they can accept traffic only from Front Door.
 >
 > - **Only allow authorized access**.
 Use Front Door's [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict access to only those identities that need it.
 >